 Combat Injuries

-Over half of war-related injuries result from explosive devices, landmines, and shrapnel.
 Almost all injured soldiers complain of pain, and many of them have traumatic brain injury (TBI).
 TBI can cause chronic headaches.
-Delayed wound healing and repeated injuries account for chronic pain in many injured soldiers.
+Delayed wound healing and repeated injuries also account for persistent pain in many injured soldiers.

 Sports Injuries

 Chronic pain from sports injuries is not a new phenomenon.
 Studies reveal that 1 in 2 retired football players experience chronic pain.
 Besides, they also have sleep problems and mild depression.
-Both of these factors can contribute to chronic pain.
+Both of these factors can contribute to chronic pain.16

 An active athlete is continuously exposed to high-risk situations, such as repetitive impacts.
 They are always under pressure to perform well, and this can take a toll on their health.